nikhaldi/android-view-selector/README.md

   * The values `true` and `false` when used with a boolean attribute will be interpreted as booleans rather than strings.
 Example: `[isShown=true]`
   * Integer values used with integer attributes will be interpreted as integers.
-    However, due to limitations in the CSS parsing library used, the the numbers have to be enclosed in quotes.
+    However, due to limitations in the CSS parsing library used the numbers have to be enclosed in quotes.
 Example: `[minWidth='100']`

 Note that attribute matching for some attributes might not behave as you expect if